-Reserve Nature of Reserve General Fund for Capital Schemes Earmarked to provide funding for the Council's Capital Strates Business Rates Pool (S31) Earmarked The government granted business rates relief to retail, hospitality and leisure services during 2020/21, and compensated Councils for these reliefs with a Section 31 grant.
-These reliefs must be shown as a deficit on the Council's share of income within the Collection Fund Adjustment Account, while the grant income must be shown within the Council's General Fund.
-In 2021/22 it is expected that £4.522 million will be transferred from the Collection Fund Adjustment Account to the General Fund and this will be funded from the Section 31 grant in this reserve Covid-19 Business Support Balance of unused Discretionary Grant funding General Fund (Contingency) Both as a contingency and to temporarily hold balances to be fed back into the short term budgetary process Insurance Fund To meet the cost of any residual MMI liabilities (see Note 14); to meet the costs of claims which fall below a minimum claim level or for a peril that is uninsured; to fund risk management (RM) activity (per the Council's Risk Management Strategy) Unused Third Party Funds These are funds (grants and contributions) from third parties which are unused at the year end but will be used for specific purposes.
-The key issue is that in the main they will be used in specific pre-ordained areas These are revenue reserves established on a short term basis to provide funds for Council initiatives in the following areas: supporting future leisure development and provision support economic regeneration business rates contingency to support future new vehicles as the fleet ages funds to support the Council with the impact of COVID 19 and delivery of the recovery programme to cover costs associated with the review of the Ascent Housing LLP in partnership with Your Housing Other (earmarked) towards future pension liabilities to dampen impact of fuel price variations or short term vehicle hire against potential planning appeal costs implementation of the IT strategy to cover potential costs of localising Council Tax benefit local development framework and the implementation of the local plan support with the interim markets logistical arrangements to support partner organisations in financial difficulty support with the delivery of climate change related projects to support with costs associated with Organisational Development and the HR process to enable the efficiency programme to be delivered to spread the costs of elections over a full term to fund a review of the condition of the Council's buildings to inform capital expenditure requirements
+Reserve Nature of Reserve General Fund for Capital Schemes Earmarked to provide funding for the Council's Capital Strategy Business Rates Pool (S31) Earmarked Where central government compensates local authorities for the cost of business rates reliefs, including those to the retail, hospitality and leisure industry, the grant to local authorities is recorded in year in the general fund, whereas the relief awarded impacts on the collection fund deficit to be distributed in future year where reliefs were not anticipating at the point of budget setting.
+In this situation grant funds are put aside from the general fund at the end of the year to be drawn down in future years to offset the impact of the collection fund deficit distribution Covid-19 Business Support Balance of unused Discretionary Grant funding General Fund (Contingency) Both as a contingency and to temporarily hold balances to be fed back into the short term budgetary process Insurance Fund To meet the cost of any residual MMI liabilities (see Note 14); to meet the costs of claims which fall below a minimum claim level or for a peril that is uninsured; to fund risk management (RM) activity (per the Council's Risk Management Strategy) Unused Third Party Funds These are funds (grants and contributions) from third parties which are unused at the year end but will be used for specific purposes.
+The key issue is that in the main they will be used in specific pre-ordained areas Other (earmarked) These are revenue reserves established on a short term basis to provide funds for Council initiatives in the following areas: - support the districts bids for Central Government Levelling - supporting future leisure development and provision - support economic regeneration - business rates contingency - to support future new vehicles as the fleet ages - funds to support the Council with the impact of COVID 19 and delivery of the recovery programme - to cover costs associated with the review of the Ascent Housing LLP in partnership with Your Housing - towards future pension liabilities to dampen impact of fuel price variations or short term vehicle hire against potential planning appeal costs implementation of the IT strategy to cover potential costs of localising Council Tax benefit local development framework and the implementation of the local plan support with the interim markets logistical arrangements to support partner organisations in financial difficulty support with the delivery of climate change related projects to support with costs associated with Organisational Development and the HR process to enable the efficiency programme to be delivered to help meet inflationary pressures to spread the costs of elections over a full term to fund a review of the condition of the Council's buildings to inform capital expenditure requirements